PFAS and Drinking Water

 What are PFAS?

 PFAS are manmade chemicals that have been used since the 1940s.
-You can find them in things like non-stick pans, microwave popcorn bags, fast food wrappers, cosmetics and many other products.
-People sometimes call PFAS “forever chemicals” because they don’t break down in nature.
+They can be found in items like non-stick cookware, microwave popcorn bags, fast-food packaging, cosmetics, and many other everyday products.
+PFAS are often called “forever chemicals” because they stay in the environment for a very long time and do not break down easily.

 Want to learn more?

-- We have a feasibility report about how we might treat the water to remove PFAS and other things like nitrates.
+- Read the City's report about possible water treatment options to remove PFAS and other contaminants, such as nitrates.

 - For questions about the site work or funding, contact Kirk Koudelka or Andri Dahlmeier at the Minnesota Pollution Control Agency (MPCA).